hungrymonkey/another-challenges/README_EXPLANATION.md

 Since memmove huge chucks of memory operations are expensive, I thought about creating a linked list which requires arbitary inserts.
 Skiplist was brainstorm due to its ability to binary search and see its neighbors.

 In addition, the BST has well defined structured.
 I can find closest neighbors given whether or not the node is a leaf or branch

+I decided to create a single page application because Jeff wanted me to format my solution as presentable to the client.
+Since I am applying for a Reactjs development job, I choose to make a pure Reactjs application.